hepaestus/ubuntu_club_notes/irc_concepts.md

 * Pidgin Website: https://pidgin.im/

-There are even several `terminal` based irc clients if you are so inlined.
+There are even several `terminal` based irc clients if you are so inclined.
 Here are some examples:

 * [glirc](https://hackage.haskell.org/package/glirc#readme)
 * [irssi](https://irssi.org/)

-If you want more see this list of pretty much every known ircV3 compliant clients:
+If you want more, see this list of pretty much every known ircV3 compliant client:

 * [https://ircv3.net/software/clients](https://ircv3.net/software/clients)